supreet11agrawal/Proposal/Proposal.md

 * Expected distance after `N` steps
 * Expected number of steps taken to move to a distance `d` from origin

 In this period, implementation of Stochastic Rrocesses such as Bernoulli Process and Poisson Process will also be attemptted.
-However, considering the complexity of such processes and limited amount of time I have not included them in this timeline.
-I will continue to Work on them after GSoC.
+However, considering the complexity of such processes and limited amount of time; I have not included them in the timeline.
+I will continue to work on them after GSoC.

 ### TimeLine

 My semester will end on 30th April; hence I am not including the time before 30th April, 2019 in the timeline.
-In this period, however, I would like to work on stats module and stay ahead of timeline.
+In this period, however, I would like to work on stats module and try to stay ahead of timeline.

 Listed below is the tentative timeline I would follow: